 In today’s world, most businesses operate e-commerce websites.
 With more people shopping online rather than at traditional brick-and-mortar locations, it is a growing trend that is only expected to increase in the years ahead.
-But like any business, there are various legal issues associated with e-commerce sites, some of which are quite different from laws pertaining to traditional businesses.
+But like any business, there are various legal issues associated with e-commerce sites, some of which are quite different from laws about traditional businesses.
 Should you be operating an e-commerce website or preparing to do so, here are some tips you should keep in mind.

 1- Online Contracts are Enforced